 Can I get an e-bill?

-Students can get the balance of their account online by viewing their statement of account in uoZone, under the Finances and jobs tab in the top menu.
+Students can get the balance of their account online by viewing their statement of account in uoZone, under the Applications tab in the top menu, select Student Center.
 A PDF version of their statement can be downloaded and printed.

 The University of Ottawa does not produce invoices.
 You must refer to the statement of account which is updated on a daily basis.